What you need to know:

 - Anyone can have mild to severe symptoms.

 - If your child exhibits any of the symptoms listed below while in school, they will be isolated and you will be contacted.
 They will need to be taken home and you will need to follow the procedures listed below.
 If your child exhibits any of these symptoms before the start of the school day, please do not send them to school.
 Contact the school office and notify the secretary.

 - PreK – 6th Grade: Call 708.672.5969

 - 7th Grade – 12th Grade: Call 708.672.3262

-- PIf anyone in the household has a confirmed or probable case of COVID-19, your child must remain home for 10 days after the last close contact with the confirmed case.
+- If anyone in the household has a confirmed or probable case of COVID-19, vaccinated students may return to school and are encouraged to take a COVID test 5 to 7 days after exposure.
+Unvaccinated students must remain home for 10 days after the last close contact with the confirmed case.

 - If a student contracts COVID-19 during quarantine, procedures will change.
 Please contact the office at 708.672.3262 for more information.